 The barrel-racing patriot takes her horse behind a screen and two clowns come out.
-One of them steps in a pile of shit that the patriotic horse left and the crowd erupts in laughter.
+One of them steps in a pile of shit the patriotic horse left and the crowd erupts in laughter.
 They're not quite circus clowns and they're not quite rodeo clowns; their faces are painted but they're dressed like cowboys.
 A microphone lowers from the ceiling and bumps one of them on the head, sending an amplified thud through the arena.
 The clown does a somersault.
 Brad laughs so loud he snorts and Mom shoots him a look.
 The clowns seem to be debating whether Dolly Parton—the owner of The Dixie Stampede—is going to make an appearance tonight, when the fake-freckled cowgirl comes back with our plates.
 She drops the giant metal saucers in front of us: they're both covered in beans and three giant, glistening sausages.
 Miriam looks nauseous.

 "We ordered chicken," I say.
 She looks at me like we didn't just confirm a chicken order a half a clown act and a patriotic barrel racer before.
-We didn't even order them then; we ordered them five months ago when Mom demanded that they sell tickets two months before they usually do.
+We didn't even order them then; we ordered them five months ago when Mom demanded they sell tickets two months before they usually do.

 "I can't eat this," Miriam says.
 "It's not kosher."

 "Oh," freckled-face says.
 "Is that like a dietary restriction or something?"

 "Sort of," Miriam says.
 "It's a religious thing."

 I eye the girl's cross and Miriam shoots me a dirty look, thinking I'm ogling her breasts, something I never do.

 "Oh," cross tits says.
 "Like you can't eat pork because you're an Islam?"